nikitavoloboev/data/macOS/apps/keyboard-maestro/keyboard-maestro.md

 I share [all the macros I use](km-macros.md) with the app.

 ## Notes
-- It is always better to run compiled Applescripts.
+- It is always better to run compiled AppleScripts.
 - [Assert action](https://forum.keyboardmaestro.com/t/assert-action/8374).
 "If not condition, then fail".
 Useful for checking if you got right kind of data.

 ## Links